scotow/dropit/README.md

 ## Foreseeable features

 - Archive download (zip/tar)
-- Revoke API / button
 - Alias regeneration
 - File refresh

 ## Libraries

-- `hyper` as a HTTP backend and `routerify` to help with the routing.
+- `hyper` as an HTTP backend and `routerify` to help with the routing.
 Evaluating alternatives like `warp` in the future
 - `Sqlite` and `sqlx` as a metadata storage
 - `tokio` as an async runtime
 - `structopt` for options parsing and usage generation